Are German carmakers exploiting Serbian workers? – DW – 11/27/2024

 Predrag Stojanovic, who is active in the union, told DW that he had experienced this firsthand during the COVID-19 pandemic when he advocated for protective measures at the workplace.
 He was eventually fired for it, but later took legal action and won the case.

-Predrag Stojanovic and Mirjana Nesic are among the few workers who dare to speak to the press.
-In June, Nesic joined about half the workforce at the Leskovac plant to strike.
+Stojanovic and Nesic are among the few workers who dare to speak to the press.
+In June, Nesic joined about half the workforce at the Leskovac plant in a strike.

 "Colleagues asked me how I had the courage to do it.
 Do they think that we are not afraid, too?" she says, adding that she felt things couldn't go on as they were.